wavebreaker-lucas/esg_gp_be/README-DATA.md

 - `filename`, `file_type`: File metadata
 - `layer`: The layer this evidence is associated with
 - `submission_identifier`: Identifier to link evidence to a specific submission instance when multiple exist for the same metric/layer.
-- `json_path`: General JSON path this evidence relates to within the submission's `data` (e.g., 'periods.Jan-2024').
+- `reference_path`: JSON path this evidence relates to in the submission's data structure (e.g., 'periods.Jan-2024').
+Used for both general reference and OCR context.
-- `reference_path`: Specific JSON path used primarily for OCR context (e.g., 'periods.Jan-2024').
+- `supports_multiple_periods`: Boolean flag indicating if this evidence supports multiple periods or values across different paths (e.g., a utility bill covering multiple months).
+- `source_type`: Standardized type of the source document (e.g., 'UTILITY_BILL', 'METER_READING', 'INVOICE').
 - `intended_metric`: The metric this evidence is intended for (useful before linking to a specific submission).
 - OCR-related fields: `enable_ocr_processing`, `is_processed_by_ocr`, `extracted_value`, `ocr_period`, `ocr_data`, `extracted_data`, `was_manually_edited`, `edited_at`, `edited_by`.
 - Metadata fields: `uploaded_by`, `uploaded_at`, `description`.